-- 28.1 Staff are allowed to bring their personal phones to school for their own use but will limit such use to the non-contact time when pupils are not present, unless in an emergency.
-This includes Ambleside and Woodlands EYFS settings. - 28.2 Staff will not take pictures or recordings of pupils on their personal phones or cameras. - 28.3 We will follow the General Data Protection Regulation and Data Protection Act 2018 when taking and storing photos and recordings for use in the school.
+- 28.2 Staff will not take pictures or recordings of pupils on their personal phones or cameras. - 28.3 We will follow the General Data Protection Regulation and Data Protection Act 2018 when taking and storing photos and recordings for use in the school.